IJsWorkshop/MicroDocumentDatabase/README.md

 <p>Any problems let me know, feel free to use this code in any way you like if u break it you buy it :D</p>

+<p>Final thoughts - maybe to help with performance ill release a binary serealiser which would be faster but harder to work with.
+This library is very easy to keep track of your mistakes as you can look at everything as it all in text even the datastored is in plain text.</p>

 <p>Test data for you to play around with</p>